 After all it is an inside matter, and therefore it needs to be addressed with utmost concern if we are looking forward to a better India.
 I condemn the retaliatory action of State government agencies with the goal to exterminate them through “Operation Red” and “Operation Green-Hunt”… As an intellect and as a pacifist, I do not see these decimating steps as a solution to it.
 Rather I would like to remind government agencies that no war has ever resolved any dispute, it has only smothered the anger within… the anger which would again come out at some point of time… might be intensified !
 Who knows?

-Pick the side you are on !FLAG THIS POST
+Pick the side you are on !REPORT THIS POST